-Besides cultivating his scholarly interests, Michael regularly teaches a core curriculum course on Greek and Roman literature and culture at Brooklyn College.
-There he has also taught courses such as Greek and Roman Mythology, and The Self and Society, and Ancient Medicine: The Classical Roots of the Medical Humanities, a course that was brand new to the curriculum.
-His teaching efforts at Brooklyn College were recognized in May 2011 with the Eileen Barbara Costas Contes Memorial Prize for exceptional pedagogy.
-In addition, Michael has taught at the City College of New York, including an introductory Latin language course and a course entitled The Greek and Latin Roots of the English Language.
+Michael regularly teaches a core curriculum course on Greek and Roman literature and culture at Brooklyn College.
+There he has also taught courses such as Greek and Roman Mythology, The Self and Society, and Ancient Medicine: The Classical Roots of the Medical Humanities, a course that was brand new to the curriculum.
+His teaching efforts at Brooklyn College have been recognized by an award for exceptional pedagogy.
+Michael has also taught courses at the City College of New York, including Elementary Latin and The Greek and Latin Roots of the English Language.
 Michael frequently attends pedagogical seminars in order to refine his teaching skills and to explore innovative ways of educating and engaging diverse groups of students.
 In recent semesters, he has successfully implemented Team-Based Learning (TBL) pedagogy in several courses after receiving training in this method from Brooklyn College’s TBL Academy in 2013.

 Timothy Hanford is a doctoral candidate in classics.
 He is currently at work on his dissertation, entitled “Senecan Tragedy and Virgil’s Aeneid: Repetition and Reversal.”
 He has recently taught courses at Hunter College (Latin language, literature, and pedagogy) and Brooklyn College (classical culture and literature).
 In 2013, he co-chaired the GC Classics graduate student conference entitled “Beyond Words: Translation and the Classical World.”
 Tim has presented various papers at other Classics conferences, including “Seneca Agamemnon 435-6: Abandoning Troy or Reinventing Virgil?”
 (University of Michigan, 2013), “A New Reading of the 4th ode of Seneca’s Troades” (CAAS, 2012), "Antony's Desecration of the Domus in Cicero's Second Philippic" (Boston University, 2011), "The Migrant Killer in Homer" (University of Pennsylvania, 2011) and "Caesar and the Paradox of Peace in Lucan's Bellum Civile" (ACL Institute, 2010).
 He has attended the summer programs of both the American Academy in Rome (2003) and the American School of Classical Studies at Athens (2009).
 Tim also has 10 years of experience teaching high school Latin in Brooklyn, having obtained permanent New York State public school teacher certification in Latin grades 7-12.
 He received a BA in Classics from NYU and an MA in Latin from Hunter College.